onflow/docs/docs/tutorials/mainnet-account-setup.md

 ---
 title: Mainnet Account Setup Guidelines
-sidebar_title: 4.
+sidebar_label: 4.
 Mainnet Account Setup
 ---

 In order to deploy your smart contracts to the mainnet, you need to register, fund, and setup a new account.